fakedann/phase-1-project/README.md

 `Title: Taxi Driver`
 `Director:   `

 If the user satisfactorily retrieves a film, a corresponding poster will be posted in the webpage.
-At this moment, selected data from the film will be directly posted into http://localhost:3000/posts.
-For example:
+At this moment, selected data from the film will be directly posted into http://localhost:3000/posts as follows:

 ```sh
  [